|2018 SPRING PORTRAIT in PARIS, No.2|

 |HOW to APPLY:||

-Final admissions for 2017 Spring Portrait in Paris, No. 2 are CLOSED.
+Priority admissions for 2018 Spring Portrait in Paris, No. 2 will open in JULY 2017.

 Please review the ADMISSIONS page for general information about the application process.